-Although the overall vaccine market environment is challenging in 2014, total sales of our regular products increased 1.8% year over year
+Although the overall vaccine market environment is challenging in 2015, total sales of our regular products increased 1.3% year over year.

 We primarily rely on our own sales force to sell our products directly to CDCs in the private market.
-As of December 31, 2014, our in-house sales and marketing team consisted of 173 staff members located in 31 provinces and four municipal cities throughout China.
-We also collaborate with reputable and experienced distributors in regions that are not covered by our sales team.
+As of December 31, 2015, our in-house sales and marketing team consisted of 172 staff members located in 31 provinces and four municipal cities throughout China.
 We enter into sales agreements with CDCs each time a CDC places a purchase order.
-Pursuant to the sales agreements, CDCs typically agree not to re-sell our products to regions outside the territory the pertinent CDC covers administratively.
+Pursuant to the sales agreements, CDCs agree not to re-sell our products to regions outside the territory the pertinent CDC covers administratively.
 Our sales team maintains stable relationships with our customers by providing them with technical supports and trainings.
 We believe these efforts have contributed to our reputation for quality and brand awareness in the Chinese vaccine market.

 We intend to establish our presence, increase our sales to international markets and enhance awareness of our products outside of China.
-Our products are currently registered in Hong Kong (Panflu and Anflu), Mexico (Panflu.1 and Anflu), Nepal (Healive), Philippines (Anflu), Mongolia (Healive and Anflu), Chile (Healive and Anflu).
-We have already exported some of our products to seven countries, including Mongolia, Mexico, Philippines, Nepal, Tajikistan, Bangladesh and Chile.
-We are currently seeking regulatory approval to sell a number of our products in approximately 8 countries.
+Our products are currently registered in Hong Kong, Mexico, Nepal, Philippines, Mongolia, Chile, Guatemala, Bangladesh and Salvador.
+We have already exported some of our products to eight countries, including Mongolia, Mexico, Philippines, Nepal, Tajikistan, Bangladesh, Chile and Guatemala.
 We will continue to explore the globalization of our portfolio and develop products targeting other potential international markets where we believe we can be successful.